 5. Charles Darwin

-Charles Darwin and his theory of evolution is a must for the science student.
+This famous zoologist theory of evolution is a must for the science student.
 “Origin of Species” published in 1859 with evidence related to evolution through natural selection and not via transmutation of species, the earlier concept of evolution.
 This book has become the base “evolutionary biology”.
 He was of British origin and born in a wealthy Doctors family of Robert Darwin.
 He penned his experiments in several books like Insectivorous Plants, The Effects of Cross and Self fertilization in the Vegetable Kingdom, The Power of Movement in Plants, The Formation of Vegetable Mould through the Action of Worms etc.

 6. James Henry Fleming

-James Henry Fleming was born on July 5, 1872, in Canada.
+Famous zoologist James Henry Fleming was born on July 5, 1872, in Canada.
 He was keen to know about birds since his childhood.
 He was connected to Royal Canadian Institute as an associate member and also the fellow at American Ornithologists’ Union (AOU).
 His specific studies on birds called “Ornithology” are known all over the world.
 He collected almost 32000 specimens and the sample of bird species during his life.
 Later his collection has become the part of Royal Ontario Museum

 7. Frederick William Frohawk